Brunel University of London: 'Made in Brunel' (annual design exhibition)

-Rankings

-Brunel performed well in the annual rankings of UK universities produced by The Guardian and The Times, in part due to its strong performance in the Teaching Quality Assessment (where Brunel received a score of 20/24 or better for every subject assessed).
-The Guardian and The Times ceased using the TQA to compile their rankings (they use the National Student Survey results instead) and therefore Brunel had fallen in both rankings.
-However, the university regained its league position in 2012 partly due to improved student satisfaction and spending on students.
-As a result, it was ranked 39th in the Sunday Times University Guide.
-In the 2013 Guardian University Guide, the university's national ranking rose to 44th.
-In the 2014–15 THES world university rankings, Brunel ranked 226–250 (shared), representing a sharp rise in rankings.
-Brunel was ranked as the 93rd best university worldwide in the field of engineering and technology, 32nd among European institutions and 11th among British institutions according to THES world rankings.
-In August 2014, Brunel re-entered the Academic Ranking of World Universities (ARWU) Shanghai Jiao Tong Rankings after a four-year absence at number 409 globally, and 34 in the UK.
-Also, in 2015 Brunel was ranked 25th in Times Higher Education's 100 under 50 ranking of the top 100 world universities under 50 years old.
-The university is ranked as one of the top 400 universities in the world by QS World University Rankings 2022 and the Times Higher Education World University Rankings 2022.
+Reputation and rankings

 The university won the Queen's Anniversary Prize in 2011.

+BUL was ranked as one of the top 350 universities in the world by the QS World University Rankings 2025 and among the top 400 by the Times Higher Education World University Rankings 2025.
+In the Complete University Guide 2025 it features among the 50 best UK universities in subjects like civil engineering, computer science and law.

 Student life

 Student recreational and general facilities

 Brunel has a gym, spa, and running track with professional training and medical facilities.
 On campus there is also a pharmacy, a shop, one bar called Locos, a nightclub called Venue, and a café named "1966" after the year of the university's founding.
-Historically Brunel Student Hall and The Sports Barn were key venues for band tours in the 1970-90's with some of the biggest names in rock music including, Fairport Convention, Fleetwood Mac, The Who, Deep Purple, Genesis, ELO, The Kinks, Thin Lizzy, Joy Division, The Pretenders, The Specials, The Stone Roses.
+Historically Brunel Student Hall and The Sports Barn were key venues for band tours in the 1970-90s with some of the biggest names in rock music including, Fairport Convention, Fleetwood Mac, The Who, Deep Purple, Genesis, ELO, The Kinks, Thin Lizzy, Joy Division, The Pretenders, The Specials, The Stone Roses.
 The Sex Pistols played the first gig of their 'Never Mind the Bans Tour' at Brunel on 16 December 1977.

 The Bannerman Centre at the heart of the campus contains a 4 floor library (opened in 1973 by Heinrich Böll) with c.400,000 books and 1,500 study spaces, usually open 24/7 during term-time.
 The Bannerman Annexe contains the Professional Development (Careers) Centre, PC labs, large teaching rooms with collaborative technology and various student service functions such as the Assistive Technology Centre.